-- 16.1 A preliminary or procedural ruling by the Disciplinary Tribunal may not be appealed unless: - 16.1.1 it is dispositive (i.e. it amounts to a final resolution of the matter); or - 16.1.2 it is subsequently incorporated into a final decision. - 16.2 Subject to Rule 16.1, a decision of the Disciplinary Tribunal under this Part B of these Rules may be appealed to CAS by a party to the proceedings before the Disciplinary Tribunal, in accordance with this Rule 16. - 16.3 In any such appeal, the IAAF (by the Integrity Unit) will be the appellant or the respondent. - 16.4 The deadline for filing an appeal to CAS will be 21 days from the date of receipt of the written decision in question by the appealing party.
+- 16.1 A ruling by the Disciplinary Tribunal in a Preliminary Proceeding may not be appealed unless the applicable Rules so provide. - 16.2 Subject to Rule 16.1, a decision of the Disciplinary Tribunal under this Part B of these Rules may be appealed to CAS by a party to the proceedings before the Disciplinary Tribunal, in accordance with this Rule 16. - 16.3 In any such appeal, the IAAF (by the Integrity Unit) will be the appellant or the respondent to an appeal by the Applicable Person. - 16.4 The deadline for filing an appeal to CAS will be 21 days from the date of receipt of the written decision in question by the appealing party.
 Where the appellant is a party other than the IAAF, to be a valid filing under this Rule a copy of the appeal must also be filed on the same day with the Integrity Unit.
+The decision being appealed will remain in full force and effect pending determination of the appeal unless CAS orders otherwise. - 16.5 The decision as to whether: - (a) the IAAF should appeal a decision of the Disciplinary Tribunal to CAS; - (b) the IAAF should participate in any appeal or other proceeding before CAS, or before any other tribunal, to which the IAAF is not a party; - (c) the IAAF shall suspend the Athlete or other Person pending the CAS decision or the decision of the other tribunal shall be taken by the Head of the Integrity Unit subject to the prior approval of the Integrity Unit Board.

-The decision being appealed will remain in full force and effect pending determination of the appeal unless CAS orders otherwise. - 16.5 Cross appeals and other subsequent appeals by any respondent named in cases brought before the CAS under these Rules are specifically permitted.
-Any party with a right to appeal under this Rule 16 must file a cross appeal or subsequent appeal at the latest with its answer. - 16.6 The CAS Code of Sports-related Arbitration will apply to the proceedings, as modified or supplemented herein.
-The governing law will be Monegasque law, and the language of the proceedings will be English unless the parties agree otherwise. - 16.7 If the CAS decision is that a violation of the Integrity Code of Conduct has been committed: - 16.7.1 the decision will be Publicly Disclosed in full without delay, and in any event no later than 20 days after its issue, and - 16.7.2 the Integrity Unit may also publish such other parts of the proceedings before CAS as it thinks fit.
+- 16.6 Cross appeals and other subsequent appeals by any respondent named in cases brought before the CAS under these Rules are specifically permitted.
+Any party with a right to appeal under this Rule 16 must file a cross appeal or subsequent appeal at the latest with its answer. - 16.7 The CAS Code of Sports-related Arbitration will apply to the proceedings, as modified or supplemented herein.
+The governing law will be Monegasque law, and the language of the proceedings will be English unless the parties agree otherwise. - 16.8 If the CAS decision is that a violation of the Integrity Code of Conduct has been committed: - 16.8.1 the decision will be Publicly Disclosed in full without delay, and in any event no later than 20 days after its issue, and - 16.8.2 the Integrity Unit may also publish such other parts of the proceedings before CAS as it thinks fit